 Beginning around 1,100 years ago, the Mississippian Culture became the third and final group of mound builders in the eastern U.S. In contrast to earlier inhabitants at Poverty Point and Effigy Mounds, they were the first to rely heavily on agriculture.
-Located in Macon, Georgia, Ocmulgee National Monument is one of many examples of temple mounds from this time period.
+Located in Macon, Georgia, Ocmulgee Mounds National Historical Park (formerly National Monument) is one of many examples of temple mounds from this time period.

 Indian mounds, museum, film, Opelofa Nature Trail